-Amazon Price:N/A(as of February 13, 2017 1:25 AM – Details).
+Amazon Price:$103.66(as of November 30, 2017 3:04 PM – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 How Music Works is David Byrne’s buoyant celebration of a subject he has spent a lifetime thinking about.
 Drawing on his work over the years with Talking Heads, Brian Eno, and myriad collaboratorsalong with journeys to Wagnerian opera houses, African villages, and anywhere music existsByrne shows how music emerges from cultural circumstance as much as individual creativity.
 It is his magnum opus, and an impassioned argument about music’s liberating, life-affirming power.